tom-howard/ros2/docs/README.md

 <center>

-# ROS 2 Lab Courses
+# ROS 2 Lab Courses in The Diamond

-Practical Robotics Lab Courses with ROS2 and the TurtleBot3 Waffle in the Diamond.
+Practical Robotics Lab Courses with ROS 2 and the TurtleBot3 Waffle.

 <figure markdown>
   ![A picture of a TurtleBot3 Waffle in the Diamond Computer Room 3 Robot Arena](./images/waffle/arena_shot.jpg){width=1000}